Is black rice the same as wild rice?

 No, black rice and wild rice are not the same; they are distinct varieties of rice with different characteristics.

-Dr. Sebi was asked about this and he explained that the wild rice is a natural rice, while the black rice is a hybrid.
+Dr. Sebi was asked about this and he explained that the wild rice is natural, while the black rice is a hybrid.

-In summary, while both black rice and wild rice have unique flavors and textures, they differ in terms of color, origin, and certain nutritional aspects.
-If a recipe specifically calls for one type of rice, using the other may not yield the same results.
+In summary, both black rice and wild rice have unique flavors and textures, and they differ in terms of color, origin, and nutrition.

 The origin of black rice